 redshift_tmp_dir = args["TempDir"])

 Writing a custom script for a simple process like this can seem a bit convoluted.
 Glue offers a simpler method using a web UI to automatically create these scripts if the above configurations are known.
-More details about Glue can be found here.
+You can learn more about how AWS Glue works and how you can work with it seamlessly.

 The first method described here uses Redshift’s native abilities to load data from S3.
 This method has a number of limitations which are as follows: